Sebastián Durón: Life and career

 Durón was born in Brihuega, Guadalajara, Spain, and was the eldest child of two younger brothers and three sisters.
 His father, Sebastián Durón, was the church sacristan of Brihuega.
 Diego Durón, Durón's half-brother, was also a composer.
 Sebastián Durón began his musical training with Andrés de Sola, who was the lead organist at La Seo Cathedral in Zaragoza.
 In 1679, Durón briefly took on the role of paid assistant to Sola before becoming the second organist at Seville Cathedral.
 He served in Seville until 1685, composing sacred music and villancicos while taking minor holy orders.
 Due to financial reasons, Durón moved to Burgo de Osma Cathedral as first organist, where he was given a stipend and a salary.
-In 1686, he accepted a more profitable position at Palencia Cathedral where taught and composed for five years.
+In 1686, he accepted a more profitable position at Palencia Cathedral where he taught and composed for five years.

 Sebastián served as organist and choirmaster at various cathedrals (Seville, Cuenca, El Burgo de Osma, Plasencia) until in 1691, when he was appointed organist of the Royal Chapel of King Charles II in Madrid.
 By 1697, Durón had earned a strong reputation at court for his unmatched sacred and theatrical compositions.
 The new king King Philip V appointed him chapel master of this institution in 1701.
 He remained in this position until 1706, when he was suspended because of expressing support for Archduke Charles of Austria during the War of Spanish Succession, which ended with the victory of Bourbon King Philip V. In early 1707, he attempted to remove valuable scores, which included his own works, from the royal chapel music library.
 This led to further disgrace, forcing Durón into exile in France.
 In 1715 he was appointed chaplain to the exiled queen Maria Anna of Neuburg, the widow of Charles II, in Bayonne.
 He died in 1716 of tuberculosis at Cambo-les-Bains, Aquitaine, France.